Glossary SaaS Deals

 Governed Deal Velocity

-Centralized governance accelerates rather than constrains deal flow.
+Centralized governance accelerates deal flow.
 RevOps defines pricing guardrails, approval hierarchies, and compliance requirements once.
 Standard deals move through automatically while exceptions flag for human review.
 This structure inside DealHub CPQ allows teams to scale deal volume without increasing errors or manual oversight, turning governance into a speed multiplier rather than a bottleneck.

 Real-Time Pipeline and Forecast Visibility